Before you begin:

 - Bitkey will check for your cloud backup.
 Make sure you're signed in to the same cloud account (Google Drive or iCloud) you most recently used with Bitkey.

-Note for Android users: if you're not signed in to a cloud account, you'll be prompted to do so. - If your cloud backup is found and you've previously set up a Trusted Contact, you'll see I lost my Bitkey device in the upper-right corner.
-Tap it to begin Mobile Key recovery using your Trusted Contact.
+Note for Android users: if you're not signed in to a cloud account, you'll be prompted to do so. - If your cloud backup is found and you've previously set up a Recovery Contact, you'll see I lost my Bitkey device in the upper-right corner.
+Tap it to begin App Key recovery using your Recovery Contact.

-- Tap Continue to view your list of Trusted Contacts.
+- Tap Continue to view your list of Recovery Contacts.

-- Under Your Trusted Contacts, tap Select next to the contact you want to help you with a recovery.
+- Under Your Recovery Contacts, tap Select next to the contact you want to help you with a recovery.
 A Recovery Code will appear on your screen.

-Tip: We strongly recommend contacting your Trusted Contact via phone or video call to explain that you need their help. - Ask your Trusted Contact to open the Bitkey app and go to:
+Tip: We strongly recommend contacting your Recovery Contact via phone or video call to explain that you need their help. - Ask your Recovery Contact to open the Bitkey app and go to:

 Settings >